 This rabbit stew will freeze well.
 Transfer to a freezer safe container and freeze for up to 3 months.

-Expert Tip: Thicken using instant mashed potato flakes, for best flavor and added thickness.
+Thicken using instant mashed potato flakes, for best flavor and added thickness.
 If not though, you could use a cornstarch slurry.

 If you have ended up with tough meat, this will happen because it was cooked at a temperature too high.
 For best results, cook your rabbit stew low and slow.

 After the rabbit has been skinned and cleaned, the best method is to cut the legs off then also keep the back area.
-There's some delicious "Back strap" that runs alongside the spine.
+There's some delicious Backstrap that runs alongside the spine.
 Be careful before eating though, there can be a lot of smaller bones if using that back bone.

 If you’ve tried this Slow Cooker Rabbit Stew Recipe or any other great recipe on my site, let me know in the comment section below, how it turned out, we love hearing from our readers!